keltia/ripe-atlas/README.md

 ## TODO

-- implement "anchors"
+- implement "anchors" & "participation requests"
 - more tests (and better ones!)
 - better display of results
-- refactoring to reduce code duplication: done
+- refactoring to reduce code duplication: always in progress
 - even more tests

 ## External Documentation